f3d-app/f3d/doc/libf3d/CLASSES.md

 It contains the animation API to start and stop animation.

-Interactor lets you add, remove and trigger your [command](../user/COMMANDS.md) callbacks.
+Interactor lets you add, remove and trigger your [commands](../user/COMMANDS.md).
-Command lets you interact with the libf3d in a very flexible manner.
+The commands let you interact with the libf3d in a very flexible manner.

-Interactor also lets you add and remove interaction commands in order to modify how the libf3d react to different interactions, eg. when a key is pressed or when a file is dropped.
+Interactor also lets you add and remove bindings in order to modify how the libf3d react to different interactions, eg. when a key is pressed or when a file is dropped.

 Use `log::setVerboseLevel(log::VerboseLevel::DEBUG)` to print debug information on interaction and command use.